foxssake/netfox/docs/netfox/nodes/rollback-synchronizer.md

 will most often be the *RollbackSynchronizer*'s parent node.

 *State properties* are recorded for each tick and restored during rollback.
 For state, the server is the ultimate authority.
+Make sure that nodes containing state properties are owned by the server.

 *Input properties* are gathered for each player and sent to the server to use for simulation.
+Make sure that nodes containing input properties are owned by their respective players.

 See [Property paths] on how to specify properties.